linagora-labs/panoramic-dataset-for-person-detection/README.md

 # Panoramic Database

-This database contains the panoramic images of the work meetings at LINAGORA.
+This database contains panoramic images of the work meetings at LINAGORA.

 In addition, this database contains annotations of people.